Québec products in the spotlight at MTLàTABLE 2019

 Capitale-Nationale (and Charlevoix)

 Areas such as Charlevoix and Île-d'Orléans are found in this most fertile region of the province.
-From organic chicken to emu, cider, wine, cheese, and all kinds of berries, this area is a feast for any foodie!
+Cider, wine, cheese, and all kinds of berries make this area is a feast for any foodie!

 This region is one of the largest producers of cranberries in Québec.
 It also has wonderful apple orchards and maple syrup and contributes to the dairy production in the province.